 We are looking to directly recruit skilled stonemasons and carpenters.
 We are also looking to expand our supply chain for this long-term and inspirational project.

 The restoration of the historic Priory is now underway.
 We are now calling for interested subcontractors and suppliers to get in contact who wish to be a part of the revival.
-There is a steady stream of work over the next 10 years' working on some our Country's most interesting heritage assets.
+There is a steady stream of work over the next 10 years, working on some of our Country's most interesting heritage assets.

 Read what our current subcontractors have to say about working on the Priory.